 Activity Date Application Notice (PN-1) See Table of Mandated Public Involvement Activities at the end of this PIP for details.
-November 2006 Placement of a hardcopy of the PIP in the local NMED office: Roswell, District III 1914 W. Second Roswell, NM 88201 Phone (575) 624-6046 Fax (575) 624-2023 August 2021 Notice of availability of draft (PN-2) See Table of Mandated Public Involvement Activities.
+December 2018 Placement of a hardcopy of the PIP in the local NMED office: Roswell Field Office (District II) 1914 W. Second Roswell, NM 88201 Phone (575) 624-6046 October 2021 Notice of availability of draft permit (PN-2) See Table of Mandated Public Involvement Activities .
 Within 60 days of determining the application is technically complete.
-August 2021
+October 2021 (anticipated) Response to Comments See Table of Mandated Public Involvement Activities.
+30 days after the administrative record is complete and all required information is available